 Yes.
-I offer a free hand engraving service inside my wedding rings.
+We offer a free hand engraving service inside our wedding rings.
 Common engravings include the date of your wedding and/or your initials.
 You could even have the infinity sign engraved or a small quote.
 You can write your chosen engraving in the text box before you check out, each ring has a different maximum number of characters depending on the space available.
 Not all of the rings are suitable for engraving as some are too thin or have a texture on the inside which doesn’t leave enough space.
 If you would like another item engraved get in touch and I can advise if it is feasible.

 Can I choose my vintage box?

 A lot of Alison’s design inspiration comes from antique jewellery so this seemed like the perfect combination of old and new.
 Plus it gives Alison an excuse to indulge in her collecting obsession!
 Each box is unique and has its own charm.
 Whether it’s in the beautiful printed typeface on the inside or the worn exterior, every box has a mysterious story to tell.
 When your order is ready you will be sent a photo of the boxes we have in stock so you can choose the one which intrigues you most.